December 12, 2025

 Tufte called this "probably the best statistical graphic ever drawn."10 Charles Joseph Minard's 1869 map masterfully reveals why Napoleon's Grande Armée was destroyed, not just what happened.

-"Six variables are plotted: the size of the army, its location on a two-dimensional surface, direction of the army's movement, and temperature on various dates during the retreat from Moscow...
-It tells a rich, coherent story with its multivariate data, far more enlightening than just a single number bouncing along over time." - Edward Tufte11
+"Six variables are plotted: the size of the army, its location on a two-dimensional surface, direction of the army's movement, and temperature on various dates during the retreat from Moscow..." - Edward Tufte11

 Modern examples like waterfall charts follow this principle - they show how you got from Point A to Point B through a sequence of contributing factors, making the mechanism visible.